SABER screen capture

 Joint Institute for Marine and Atmospheric Research

-The top left planar view gives us a geographic reference of two pinnacles with nearby depressions (red is shallower while blue is deeper).
+Each line, or swath, of data is processed to flag data that are obvious outliers and anomalies in the data.
+The figure (shown above) is a screen capture from the data processing software, Scientific Applications International Corporation's SABER.
+The top left planar view gives us a geographic reference of two pinnacles with nearby depressions (red is shallower, while blue is deeper).
 The other views tell us that these two pinnacles are on a sloping terrain.
-With a locator tool, we find that the pinnacle with a point on the top is a remarkable 12 meters tall.
-Such seafloor features often provide protection, food sources, and dwelling places for marine organisms.
+With a locator tool, we find that the pinnacle with a point on the top is a remarkable 12 m tall.
+Such sea floor features often provide protection, food sources, and dwelling places for marine organisms.
 In other words, they are part of the habitat that marine resource managers are out to understand and protect for sustainability.

 (top)